JonathanRamier/todo-list/README.md

 Run `yarn dev:start` to start the development server then navigate to http://localhost:4300/.

-NOTE: The app will automatically reload if you change any of the source files.
+NOTE: The app will automatically reload if you change any of the source files (using webpack hmr).

 ## Test
 Run `yarn test:all` to test the entire project.